-I'm so excited to share this recipe with you - for homemade two-ingredient tuna cat treats, that take just minutes to make, and are naturally grain, gluten and dairy free!
+I'm so excited to share this recipe for diy cat treats with you.
+Introducing my homemade two-ingredient tuna cat treats, that take just minutes to make, and are naturally grain, gluten and dairy free!

-These cat treats were borne out of necessity when I started clicker training Lyra and Lola, and needed to find a treat that I could give them as a reward.
-Commercial treats went down well, but I couldn't shake the feeling that they were full of all sorts of mystery ingredients, and pretty carbohydrate heavy.
+These diy cat cat treats were borne out of necessity when I started harness training Lyra and Lola, and needed to find a snack that I could give them as a reward.
+Commercial cat biscuits went down well, but I couldn't shake the feeling that they were full of all sorts of mystery ingredients, and pretty carbohydrate heavy.

 Then I tried tinned tuna, which was another winner, but I ended up with flakes of tuna ALL over the house - NIGHTMARE!
 (There is still a key on my piano which isn't working because there is dried tuna down the side of it!).